 See the full list of aspects of Mexican culture which have been recognized: Mexico's Intangible Heritage.

 If You Go

-If you have the opportunity to travel to Chiapas during January, head to Chiapa de Corzo to see the Parachicos for yourself.
+If you have the opportunity to travel to the southern Mexican state of Chiapas during January, head to Chiapa de Corzo near the state capital of Tuxtla Gutierrez to see the Parachicos for yourself.
 You can also make a visit to the nearby Sumidero Canyon and San Cristobal de las Casas.